Best Security Systems Without Monitoring in 2024

 8.0

 Abode sold us a self-monitored, affordable system that still included plenty of high-tech features and perks.
-As we note in our full abode review, it provides comprehensive security systems and high-quality products, and, while it’s not exactly perfect, it offers more bang for your buck than you’ll find with most other providers.
+As we note in our full abode review, these systems provide comprehensive security using high-quality products, and although abode isn’t perfect, it offers more bang for your buck than almost any other provider.

 • Setup could be more intuitive